Author Archives: Roofing SEO Webmasters

 Homepages rarely make for fitting landing pages!

-A Great Homepage Might Be Too Distracting or All-Encompassing to Be a Compelling Roofing Landing Page.
+A Great Homepage Might Be Too Distracting or All-Encompassing to Serve as a Compelling Roofing Landing Page.

 While a well-designed homepage will convert brand searches or even main category searches like “Roofer near me”, it might be too distracting to function as a high-conversion landing page.